alexander-yu/stream/README.md

 Metric is the standard interface for most metrics; in particular for those that consume single numeric values at a time.
 The `Push` method consumes a numeric value (i.e. `float64`), and returns an error if one was encountered while pushing.
 The `Value` method returns the value of the metric at that given point in time, or an error if one was encountered when attempting to retrieve the value.

 ### JointMetric
 JointMetric is the interface for metrics that track joint statistics.
-The `Push` method consumes a pair of numeric values (i.e. `float64`), and returns an error if one was encountered while pushing.
-The pair of values should represent the two variables that the metric is tracking joint statistics for.
+The `Push` method consumes numeric values (i.e. `float64`), and returns an error if one was encountered while pushing.
+The values should represent the variables that the metric is tracking joint statistics for.
 The `Value` method returns the value of the metric at that given point in time, or an error if one was encountered when attempting to retrieve the value.

 ## Example
 ```go